Melbourne, Australia has been voted as the most livable city for six years running now. No wonder I chose to live in Melbourne.

 What was our place like?
 It was a studio.
 This was my ideal spot!
 Don’t get me wrong, the place was a shoebox, but it was our shoebox, and we loved it!
 There was a bathroom, also very small, and the slight quirky thing about it was our kitchen was outside the room.
 Nobody else used this kitchen, it was only ours, but it was outside the room.
 Not a big deal being on the top floor with one other tenant, though.

-Just outside we had museums, street art, libraries, cute cafes, and two major tram lines in our hipster hot spot neighborhood that is Carlton and Fitzroy.
-I LOVE THIS PLACE and I can highly recommend the area.
+Just outside our door, we had museums, street art, libraries, cute cafes, and two major tram lines in our hipster hot spot neighborhood that is Carlton and Fitzroy (we lived on the line, lucky!).
+I LOVED THIS PLACE and I can highly recommend the area.

 If you want to eat out, it’s actually not that bad if you go to the right places.
 I have a few places in a post about what to do in Melbourne when you’re broke AF.
 There’s a list of places to eat that are under $15!
 My favorite is the sandwich shops selling baguettes for a mere $5, sometimes $3 if you go later!